deep-foundation/chatgpt/README.md

 1. Go to https://github.com/deep-foundation/dev and run Gitpod.
 ![image](https://user-images.githubusercontent.com/58123600/228636978-0b838aef-43a8-47e1-af20-8ef08911f664.png)

-2.Wait for the Deep server to start in the terminal.
+2. Wait for the Deep server to start in the terminal.
 Once it has started, you will see a message:
 ![image](https://user-images.githubusercontent.com/58123600/228638401-df7c85da-f5a0-4158-a050-4d6508d3daec.png)

 3. After the server starts, open the port tab and click on the link to open port 3007.